China offers to ramp up U.S. imports: Bloomberg

 The Wall Street Journal reported on Thursday that U.S. Treasury Secretary Steven Mnuchin discussed lifting some or all tariffs imposed on Chinese imports and suggested offering a tariff rollback during trade discussions scheduled for Jan.
 30.

 Chinese Vice Premier Liu He will visit the United States on Jan.
-30 and 31 for the latest round of trade talks aimed at resolving the bitter trade dispute between the world’s two largest economies.
+30 and 31 for the latest round of trade talks aimed at resolving the bitter trade dispute.
 The Trump administration is scheduled to increase tariffs on $200 billion worth of Chinese goods to 25 percent on March 2 from 10 percent.

 The Trump administration has urged China to take steps to protect U.S. intellectual property, end policies that force American companies to turn over technology to a Chinese partner, allow more market access for U.S. businesses and reduce other non-tariff barriers to American products.